Louvre Abu Dhabi Museum – Harmonising Art and Architecture

 This stunning museum is located strategically at the Saadiyat Island Cultural District.
 The island will also be home to two incredible museums in the future – Guggenheim Abu Dhabi and Zayed National Museum.

 Boasted as the largest art museum in the Middle East, Louvre Abu Dhabi is a cultural beacon.
-The museum’s focus is to introduce the universal world of art and culture in the Middle East through human creativity.
+The museum focuses on introducing the universal world of art and culture in the Middle East through human creativity.
 After years of meticulous planning and unexpected delays, Louvre Abu Dhabi finally welcomed its first guests on 8 November 2017.
 It garnered one million visitors in its opening year.

 Insight Into The Architectural Style